InTaVia/nlp-pipelines/README.md

 1. **Obtain Wikipedia Articles**

-You can see how to download Wikipedia Files (and run the code) in the notebook `make_wikipedia_lists.ipynb`
+You can see how to download Wikipedia Files (and run the code) in the notebook `english/make_wikipedia_lists.ipynb`.
+All you need is to create a file with the list of names (and, I known, birth_dates and death_dates) and then run the functions provided in the notebook.
+See the examples of lists included under the folder `english/resources/`.

 2. **Run NLP Pipeline, you can choose:**